 When prompted to authenticate with your organization's Google Enterprise domain, use your Google Admin account.
 The Google Admin account appears in Google Workspace audit logs for all actions applied to Chrome OS devices in the Endpoint Manager admin center.
 Your account must have:

-- Read-only permission to manage Chrome OS devices, as described in Prerequisites.
+- Permission to manage Chrome OS devices, as described in Prerequisites.

 - Access to Google Workspace Admin SDK Directory API.